jeremybatesDC/vueGridBaseballCard/README.md

 --> in addition to preventing jumps by taking up space (the focus UI needs this), CONSIDER a simple ANIMATION to show that a field is opening up to be edited and then is closing back down.

-need a close button for the focus UI.
-What if it were a label that brought focus back up one landmark level?

 --> Use Vue3 async components and suspense API -- and what is the new one called?
 Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal

 --> stats: Previous 5 years